ravigupta-art/IgnouPercentageCalculator/README.md

 - Since programmes are updated regularly at IGNOU, their corresponding courses list might not be updated in our database.
 Contribute to the project and update the list of courses under '/src/course_details.dat'.

 ### Possible reasons for invalid/inaccurate percentage
-- When one or more courses (either assignment or term end exam or both) might not be completed.
+- When one or more courses are not completed by the user for their programme at IGNOU.
-- When the result is not updated for one or more courses, or the result for Assigments or Term End Examination is not updated for one or more courses.
+- When the result for either Assignment or Term End Exam (theory) might not be updated on the IGNOU website.
-- Since programmes are updated regularly, their corresponding courses' credits might not be updated.
+- Since programmes are updated regularly, their corresponding courses' credits might not be updated in our database.
+Contribute to the project and update the list of courses under '/src/course_details.dat'.